Template syntax

 <my-button class="large"/>

-Then the final rendered button would merge both classes:
+The final rendered button would combine both classes:

 Passing data with :bind

 The bind directive makes every object property directly accessible from the component.
-Instead of writing { data.title } inside the component, you can just write { title }.
-This is particularly useful when looping components.
+Instead of writing { data.title } inside the component, you can simply write { title }.
+This is particularly useful when looping through components.

 <media-object :for="item in items"